Still writing lengthy procedure documents? You're in trouble

 Based on our experience of working with many organizations the number one business process management (BPM) tool, by user volumes, is still the humble Word document, stored in a file or on a document management platform.

 So what’s so bad with these type of static procedure documents anyway?

 Oh, they’re bad.
 If the intentions of your BPM program are to ‘improve processes continuously’ (thanks Wikipedia) then they’re really bad.
 Static documents like these have a great history for achieving short term goals (look we’ve written 114 procedures this month!), but unfortunately they’re not worth much beyond that.
 They’ve got a dreadful history when judged by business teams for actual usefulness and therefore a very low impact on organisational culture and improvement and the benefits your customers see.

-That’s a problem for those of us working hard to help teams change old behaviours, which can innovate, delight customers and standardise working approaches.
+That’s a problem for those of us working hard to help teams change old behaviors, which can innovate, delight customers and standardize working approaches.

 Well, mainly because it’s the cheap and easy option for that short term goal of process capture.
 It’s a universal tool that teams already have, therefore it’s easy to demonstrate perceived progress quickly - run the workshop, haggle over changes, save as, you’re done.
 (For small organisations, this is a perfectly valid way to start your way up the process maturity curve.)